-How to Recognize and Protect Yourself from Scams
+How to Recognize and Protect Yourself from Common Scams

 A woman sits at a laptop typing with a lock symbol on the screen, representing online privacy protection.